 5. Kennedy, Paul.
 The Rise and Fall of British Naval Mastery.
 Atlantic Heights: Ashfield Press, 1987.
-Pages 205-237, 239-265.
+Pages 239-265.
 (Physical)

 [Kennedy examines Britain's response to growing threats from a rapidly changing technological environment in the maritime domain at the beginning of the twentieth century.
-He addresses Britain's problems and constraints in the midst of naval competition prior to the First World War and provides an assessment of British naval operations during the war.]
+In this section provides an assessment of British naval operations during the war.]